Georgetown Law Closed: Wednesday, March 21

 Peer Advisors will receive a budget for social events and informal meetings with their students.
-They will also receive a personal stipend for their service during the year.
+They will also receive a personal stipend of $400 for their service during the year.
 The stipend is to recognize the significant contributions Peer Advisors will make to the Law Center during the year, but is not intended to be hourly compensation.
 We are looking for candidates who are seeking this position because they have a commitment to mentoring students, fostering community, and giving back to the Law Center.

 - Upperclass student entering the 2L, 3L, 2E, 3E or 4E year